- Home

 2. Peanut butter and sprouting broccoli pad Thai

-If you’re a fan of Thai food and would like to make a healthy version of a classic pad Thai, look no further than Meera Sodha’s peanut butter and purple sprouting broccoli pad Thai.
+If you’re a fan of Thai food and would like to make a healthy version of a classic pad Thai, look no further than Meera Sodha’s peanut butter and purple sprouting broccoli pad Thai from The Happy Foodie.

 Pad Thai was created in the 1930s when the Thai leader held a competition to find a new national dish, and while traditional pad Thai contains shrimp and egg, this version is entirely vegan.
 But, don’t worry, it doesn’t compromise on flavour or detract from what makes the dish so great.

-This recipe is perfect for when you start craving a takeaway, and the purple sprouting broccoli brings a welcome dose of vitamin C. Thick, soft rice noodles are smothered in a crunchy peanut butter, chilli, and lime sauce – while mint and Thai basil leaves provide freshness.
-This is a creative dish that celebrates the brilliance of traditional pad Thai – each bite will wake up your tastebuds!
+This recipe is perfect for when you crave a takeaway, and the purple sprouting broccoli brings a welcome dose of vitamin C. Thick, soft rice noodles are smothered in a crunchy peanut butter, chilli, and lime sauce – while mint and Thai basil leaves provide freshness.

 3. Ricotta fritters

-Not only is this colourful dish absolutely delicious, but it also comes together in only 15 minutes – so it’s perfect for those rushed weeknight dinners.
+Not only is this colourful dish delicious, but it also comes together in just 15 minutes – so it’s perfect for those rushed weeknight dinners.
 The fritters are made with ricotta cheese, eggs, nutmeg, lemon, and parmesan, then shaped into discs and fried until crisp.

-Black olives, dried porcini mushrooms, garlic, basil, and chilli mean the tomato sauce is packed with flavour and, once it’s thickened, it’s poured over the crispy fritters.
+Black olives, dried porcini mushrooms, garlic, basil, and chilli pack the tomato sauce with flavour and, once thickened, it’s poured over the crispy fritters.
 Pescatarians can also add anchovies for a richer taste.

 4. Sun-dried tomato cannellini bean salad